Now you are ready for the fun part!

 We use the

-openlayer Python API to interact with the Openlayer platform.
+openlayer Python client API to interact with the Openlayer platform.
 That’s the role of the second part of the notebook!
-It demonstrates how to use the Python API to upload our model and datasets.
+It demonstrates how to use the client API to upload our model and datasets.

 Upload the model and datasets to the platform